allenai/allennlp-guide/chapters/part1/your-first-model.md

 <textblock>

-In this section of the course, we'll give a quick start on one the most basic things you can do with
+In this section of the guide, we'll give a quick start on one the most basic things you can do with
 AllenNLP: text classification.
 We give a brief introduction to text classification, then implement a simple classifier that decides whether a movie review expresses positive or negative sentiment.